Node.js

 It is commonly used on the backend with a global singleton client.

-You can use isActive
+You can use get

 on the response to access results: